pharo-open-documentation/pharo-wiki/General/ExportFormats.md

 - No problem during merge because of metadata

 Cons
-- Work out of the box only since Pharo 6.1
+- Works out of the box since Pharo 6.1.
 - Since the format is more recent than the others, some edges cases might cause trouble.
 (It rarely happens)

 ### Tonel supported Pharo versions